Whitesheep18/kidsndogs/reports/README.md

 > *experiments.*
 > Answer:

-From the coockiecutter template we filled out most folders except from the notebooks folder, which was removed since jupyter notebooks were not used for this project.
+We initiated the project using the cookiecutter structure as a foundation.
+We filled different files such as 'make_dataset.py' file in the src/data/ folder and the 'model.py', 'predict_model.py' and 'train_model.py' files in the src/models folder have been completed, contributing to the overall project setup.
+Additional folders such as '.github', '.dvc', 'conf' and 'wandb' have been incorporated. '.github' handles unittesting and workflows, '.dvc' outlines the configuration for dvc and data push/pull operations, while 'conf' manages the configuration files essential for project execution.
+Dockerfiles and YAML files have been created, facilitating Vertex AI runs with a main.py inference file located in the root directory.
+We did not fill out the notebooks folder, which was removed since jupyter notebooks were not used for this project.
 We added a dockerfiles folder that includes the dockerfiles needed to build images for training and inference of the model.
 We did not use the src/visualizations folder since wandb was used for visualizing results.

 ### Question 6